Indiana Labor Laws Guide

 Prohibited occupations for minors

-Special laws apply to minors which forbid them from working in dangerous environments and occupations.
+Special laws apply to minors, which forbid them from working in dangerous environments and occupations.

-To get detailed information on prohibited occupations for minors in Indiana, for all age groups of minors, visit the Indiana Department of Labor webpage.
+🎓 To get detailed information on prohibited occupations for minors in Indiana, for all age groups of minors, visit the Indiana Department of Labor webpage.

 Hiring laws in Indiana

-Other federal and state acts prohibit age discrimination for individuals over the age of 40.
+The Indiana Civil Rights Commission also prohibits age discrimination for individuals over the age of 40.

 Indiana Right-to-work law